 David Loewen (MA, 2005) is currently the Executive Director of Strategic Management Branch with the Ministry of Social Services at Government of Saskatchewan.

 Kathryn Friesen (MA, 2004) is the Director of Immigration and Settlement Service with Catholic Social Services in Edmonton, Alberta.
 Her work involves supporting the resettlement of all Government Assisted Refugees (GARs) who arrive in Edmonton through the federal government’s Resettlement Assistance Program (RAP).
 In her role, she has participated on the National GAR-RAP Working Group with Immigration, Refugees and Citizenship Canada.
 Also, she has been selected to participate in the Annual Tripartite Consultations on Resettlement through the United Nations High Commissioner for Refugees as a member of the Canadian NGO delegation.

-Manon Turcotte (MA, 2004) is a Policy Analyst at the Centre for Communicable Diseases and Infection Control, a division of the Public Health Agency of Canada.
+Manon Turcotte (MA, 2004) is a Policy Analyst for the Office of Emergency Response in the Center for Emergency Preparedness and Response, a division of the Public Health Agency of Canada.

-Mandy McCarthy (MA, 2002) is the Director of Policy, Planning and Reporting in the Settlement Agreement and Childhood Claims Branch of Crown-Indigenous Relations and Northern Affairs Canada.
+Mandy McCarthy (MA, 2002) is the Director General in the Settlement Agreements and Childhood Claims branch of Crown-Indigenous Relations and Northern Affairs Canada.
 She is responsible for working with Indigenous and non-Indigenous partners to support the implementation of the Truth and Reconciliation Commission’s Calls to Action regarding Missing Children and Burial Information.
 Over the years, as a civil servant, she has been responsible for negotiating culture and heritage provisions in modern treaty agreements, managing programming to support Indigenous languages and cultures, running heritage designations for historic sites, lighthouses and railway stations and was the Executive Secretary to the Historic Sites and Monuments Board.